ManitoulinTransport/PerlToJs/README.md

 ## todo

-- support for expanding `use` statements
+- support for including `use`d packages in bundle
 - support `use parent`, `use constant`
 - support `require`